How To: Use Any Material with the Ultimaker S5 Material Station

 15. Under the Monitor tab, one can see that the print job is being placed on hold due to an error (see Figure 15).
 This error usually means that the sliced file has a different material and print core set-up than what is loaded in the Material Station and/or the Ultimaker S5 3D printer.
 Before the error can be corrected, the materials and the print cores in the Material Station and/or the Ultimaker S5 3D printer need to align with the materials and print core settings in the sliced print job.

 16. Figure 16 highlights the incompatibility error between Cura and the Ultimaker S5 on the S5 LCD screen.

 17. Figure 17 displays information on the error message and the reasons why the print job cannot continue.

 The materials and print cores selected in the Ultimaker S5, the Material Station, and Cura must always align before a print job can be executed.
 If your material is not enabled or listed in either the Ultimaker Marketplace or on the Ultimaker S5 Pro Bundle hardware, then you will have to substitute an equal generic material profile that matches the material that one desires to use.
-Once the substitution has been made, then you will be ready to leverage the full capabilities of the Ultimaker S5 Pro Bundle.
+Once the substitution has been made, then you will be ready to leverage the full capabilities of the Ultimaker S5 3D printer Pro Bundle.

 Request A Quote